-- A completed application form signed by the legal representative of the registration containing: - the full name of the organisation;
+- A completed application form signed by the legal representative of the registration containing: - the full name of the organization;

-- the address details of the organisation; - the full name (full first names, prefixes birth name, birth name, prefixes surname and surname) and contact details of the legal representative of the organisational identity. - the full name and contact details of the authorised applicant/applicants that may apply for and withdraw UZI cards on behalf of the organisation. - (optional) the AGB code (care institution code or practice code). - Proof that the name of the organisational identity is up-to-date and correct.
-This proof can take the form of: - the registration number under which the organisational identity is listed in the Trade Register of the Chamber of Commerce and which shows the accuracy of the name; - Proof that the legal representative is authorised to represent the organisation.
-This proof can take the form of: - the registration number under which the organisational identity is listed in the Trade Register of the Chamber of Commerce and which shows the authority; - copy of the document appointing the legal representative.
+- the address details of the organization; - the full name (full first names, prefixes birth name, birth name, prefixes surname and surname) and contact details of the legal representative of the organisation. - the full name and contact details of the authorised applicant/applicants that may apply for and withdraw UZI cards on behalf of the organisation. - (optional) the AGB code (care institution code or practice code). - Proof that the name of the organization is up-to-date and correct.
+This proof can take the form of: - the registration number under which the organization is listed in the Trade Register of the Chamber of Commerce and which shows the accuracy of the name; - Proof that the legal representative is authorised to represent the organisation.
+This proof can take the form of: - the registration number under which the organization is listed in the Trade Register of the Chamber of Commerce and which shows the authority; - copy of the document appointing the legal representative.
 Only when the legal representative does not appear from the Commercial Register of the Chamber of Commerce. - Proof that the names of the people referred to in the application form are correct.
 This proof must be submitted in the form of a copy of an identification document as referred to in the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
 All first names must be written out in full on the submitted identification document.
 The identification document submitted must be valid on the date of registration.
-The UZI register archives the copies of the submitted identification documents. - Proof that the organisational identity belongs to the domain of the UZI register.
+The UZI register registers the first names, prefixes birth name, birth name and BSN from the identification document and will archive the copy of the identification document. - Proof that the organization belongs to the domain of the UZI register.
 Please refer to Annex 2 for a more detailed explanation.
 Organisations that provide care on the basis of a law adopted by the House of Representatives and the Senate, have an accreditation within the meaning of the Care Institutions (Accreditation) Act [Wet toetreding zorgaanbieders] (Wtza) or are included in the Pharmacies Register within the framework of the Medicines Act [Geneesmiddelenwet] belong to the domain and do not need to submit any additional proof.
-If the organisation does not fall under these categories, proof must be submitted in the form of: - a copy of a document of establishment or notarial deed; - a copy of a licence or decision; - a care agreement; - a signed personal statement by all parties involved (only to be submitted if the organisation does not have legal personality). - Data from subscriber organizations registered with the UZI-register are shared with the National Service for Identity Data (RvIG) for inclusion on the BSN authorization list8. - If applicable, the subscriber can indicate on the application form that his data9 may be shared once with VZVZ.
-In the absence of this permission, no data will be shared with this organization.
+If the organisation does not fall under these categories, proof must be submitted in the form of: - a copy of a document of establishment or notarial deed; - a copy of a licence or decision; - a care agreement; - a signed personal statement by all parties involved (only to be submitted if the organisation does not have legal personality). - Data from subscriber organizations registered with the UZI-register are shared with the National Service for Identity Data (RvIG) for inclusion on the BSN authorization list8.